vEnhance/web.evanchen.cc/input/quotes.md

 ## {{ hl("people", "People") }}

 - Ethics is informal politics. (own)
+- Especially watch out for charming people who seem a bit too perfect, a bit too awesome, or a bit too popular.
+(Kathleen Forth)
 - Everything before the word "but" is bullshit.
 - I don't believe in zero-sum games.
   ([Scott Alexander](https://slatestarcodex.com/2015/01/01/untitled/))